 - As always, the words must be yours, excepting people and other publications you quote and source.

-If we accept your pitch and assign a story, you’ll be expected to submit a W9, which also allows us to pay you and issue a 1099 tax document at the end of the year.
+We do not compensate writers for unsolicited submissions; we do compensate writers for solicited articles.
+If we do solicit an article, you’ll be expected to submit a W9, which also allows us to pay you and issue a 1099 tax document at the end of the year.

 Types of Stories